jeanslack/pysplitcue/README.md

-## Splitting utilities for big audio tracks with CUE sheet.
+# Pysplitcue - Splitting utilities for big audio tracks with CUE sheet.

 It is a stupid wrapper interface for **Shntool** and **Cuetools** libraries.
-It split big audio tracks with CUE sheet and support Wav, Flac and Ape audio formats and automatic tag.
+Split big audio tracks with CUE sheet and support Wav, Flac and Ape audio formats and automatic tag.
 Requires a  *.cue* sheet to read audio metadata to splitting and tagging.